extraext/FlightRecorder/README.md

 ### **Installation**
 ---

 Download the zip file from the latest release and extract it.
-Move the FlightRecorder folder in Gamedata/FlightRecorder to you KSP's Gamedata directory.
+Move the FlightRecorder folder in Gamedata/FlightRecorder to your KSP's Gamedata directory.

 **Dependencies:** Harmony is a dependency.
 You can install it from CKAN or [from github](https://github.com/KSPModdingLibs/HarmonyKSP/releases/tag/2.2.1.0).